-The ASTM D5868 Single lap shear test is performed on two rectangular adherend pieces of FRP, bonded by adhesive at the single-lap joint.
-Testing is conducted on any standard testing machine capable of applying controlled tension force, The composite specimen is held vertically and firmly, without slip or damage, by a pair of self-aligning grips.
+The ASTM D5868 single lap shear test is performed on two rectangular adherend pieces of FRP, bonded by an adhesive at the single-lap joint.
+Testing is conducted on any standard testing machine capable of applying a controlled tension force.
+The composite specimen is held vertically and firmly, without slip or damage, by a pair of self-aligning grips.
 The specimen is subjected to tension forces along the centreline, by pulling from the opposite ends till the lap-joint fails.
-The ASTM D5868, for FRP, specifies a crosshead speed of 0.5 inch/min, with tension loading rate of 1200 to 1400 psi of shear area per minute.
-The stress value at joint failure, as well as type of failure is recorded.
+The ASTM D5868 test for FRP, specifies a crosshead speed of 0.5 inch/min, with a tension loading rate of 1200 to 1400 psi of shear area per minute.
+The stress value at joint failure, as well as the type of failure is recorded.

-Specimens are typically fabricated from rectangular pieces each of length of 100 mm, width of 25 mm, adhesive layer thickness of 0.75 mm.
-The length of overlap can vary between 12.7 mm and 25.4 mm, The thickness of each piece would depend on the FRP type.
+For ASTM D5868, the specimens are typically fabricated from rectangular pieces each with a length of 100 mm, and width of 25 mm, with an adhesive layer thickness of 0.75 mm.
+The length of overlap can vary between 12.7 mm and 25.4 mm.
+The thickness of each piece would depend on the FRP type.

 The ASTM D5868 adhesive shear strength is reported in pounds per square inch (psi).